duelj/design-manual/ui-toolkit/filter_control.md

 <h2 id="content-guidelines">Content Guidelines</h2>

 * Headings and labels should be as succinct as possible, ideally 10 characters or less.
-Do not use colon (:) or other punctuation after the header
+Do not use colon (:) or other punctuation after the header.
 * Help text in text fields should be 40 characters or less.
 * Answer options beneath heading should also be succinct, roughly 25 characters or less.
 * Headings and answer options should be sentence case (unless specifically Proper Nouns or Titles)